No matter what type of person we are – whether we think of ourselves as confident or insecure – almost all of us carry around self-limiting beliefs.

 It’s important to continue to practise new beliefs and challenge old ones, even after a slip-up.
 And above all, try to be proud of yourself for having the courage to address harmful, and often painful, behaviours.
 Celebrate your dedication to personal development, and remember that no matter where we are in our lives, there’s always room to grow.

-For more tips on building confidence and self-esteem, you might want to check out our article here.
+For more tips on building confidence and self-esteem, you might want to check out our article on the subject here.